-WHAT’S ON – JULY 2025
+WHAT’S ON – JULY 2026

 Plastic Free July

-This July, The Plastic Free Foundation, a not-for-profit organisation committed to ending global plastic waste, is encouraging people to avoid single-use cups, plastic drink bottles and plastic food wrap in a collective effort to combat plastic pollution.
+This July, the Plastic Free Foundation, a not-for-profit organisation committed to ending global plastic waste, is encouraging people to avoid single-use cups, plastic drink bottles and plastic food wrap in a collective effort to combat plastic pollution.

-“The significance of preventing waste before it enters our ecosystem cannot be stressed enough”, says the campaign’s founder, Rebecca Prince-Ruiz.
+“The significance of preventing waste before it enters our ecosystem cannot be stressed enough,” says the campaign’s founder, Rebecca Prince-Ruiz.
 “Simply choose one item to pledge to avoid during July and give it a try.”

 You can sign up for the challenge on the Plastic Free July website.

-Alcohol Awareness Week (July 7-13)
+Alcohol Awareness Week (6-12 July)

 Our thinking about drinking, as a society, is wonky.
 Drinking is not inevitable.
 Or compulsory.
 We don’t need a doctor’s note to excuse us from swan-diving into wine”, writes Catherine Gray in The Unexpected Joy of Being Sober.